Huge FIRE Movement: Financial Independence = Retire Early?

 When you have plenty of passive income assets dumping money into your accounts and does not require you to trade your time for money, you are walking down the path of financial independence.
 There are many great passive income investments that do exactly that:

-I hope this site will help you achieve your goals of financial independence, even if that means retiring early.
+I hope this site will help you achieve your goals of financial independence, even if that means retiring early or not.

 Free Personal Finance Tools